A Saddle Point Algorithm for Robust Data-Driven Factor Model Problems: Introduction

-Given the above literature, we summarize the contributions of this work as follows. \begin{itemize} \item {\bf Saddle point characterization.} For a general class of distance functions and possible convex conic structural information about the covariance matrix, we reformulate the factor model~\eqref{Eq_FM_Convex_App} as a saddle point problem~(Proposition~\ref{Prop_saddle}).
+We summarize the contributions of this work as follows. \begin{enumerate}[label=(\roman*), itemsep = 1mm, topsep = 0mm, leftmargin = 4mm] \item {\bf Saddle point characterization.} For possible conic structural information about the covariance matrix and generic distance functions, we reformulate factor model~\eqref{Eq_FM_Convex_App} as a saddle point problem~(Proposition~\ref{Prop_saddle}).

-\item {\bf First-order algorithm \& convergence.} Leveraging the saddle point reformulation and given a linear minimization oracle~(LMO), we propose a first-order algorithm with convergence guarantees derived based on standard regularity conditions such as Lipschitz constants~(Proposition~\ref{Prop_Alg}).
-A particular feature of the proposed algorithm is the linear convergence rate of the projection operator, as opposed to the standard sublinear rate, which is enabled by Dykstra's projection technique~(Proposition~\ref{prop_projection}).
+\item {\bf First-order algorithm \& convergence.} Leveraging the saddle point reformulation and given an LMO, we propose a first-order algorithm with convergence guarantees derived based on standard regularity conditions such as Lipschitz constants~(Proposition~\ref{Prop_Alg}).
+A particular feature of the proposed algorithm is the linear convergence rate of the projection operator, enabled by Dykstra's projection technique, as opposed to the standard sublinear rate~(Proposition~\ref{prop_projection}).

-\item {\bf Special LMOs: closed-form description \& Lipschitz constant.} The choice of distance function directly influences the corresponding oracle and Lipschitz constant of the dual function, both of which play a central role in the implementation of the proposed algorithm and its convergence performance.
-We derive the closed-form description for the LMO and its respective Lipschitz constant for the special cases of the Frobenius norm~(Proposition~\ref{Prop_Oracle_Lipschitz_FroNormConst}), the Kullback-Leibler divergence~(Proposition~\ref{Prop_Oracle_Lipschitz_KLConst}), and the Gelbrich (aka Wasserstein) distance~(Proposition~\ref{Prop_Gelbrich}).
-Particular emphasis is devoted to providing a tight, explicit characterization of how key parameters, such as the ambiguity set, affect these quantities. \end{itemize}

-The theoretical results are validated through extensive numerical experiments, demonstrating the performance of the proposed algorithms.
+\item {\bf Special LMOs: closed-form description \& Lipschitz constant.} The choice of distance function influences the LMO and Lipschitz constant of the dual function, both of which play a central role in the proposed algorithm convergence.
+We derive the closed-form description for the LMO and its respective Lipschitz constant for the special cases of Frobenius norm~(Proposition~\ref{Prop_Oracle_Lipschitz_FroNormConst}), KL divergence~(Proposition~\ref{Prop_Oracle_Lipschitz_KLConst}), and Gelbrich distance~(Proposition~\ref{Prop_Gelbrich}).
+As a special byproduct, we show that the Gelbrich distance is strongly convex with respect to the Frobenius norm, a property of interest for optimization algorithms~(Remark~\ref{rem:strong convexity}).
+In comparison with the existing literature, to our best knowledge, this appears to be the first result that also applies to low-rank matrices. \end{enumerate} The theoretical results are validated through extensive numerical experiments, demonstrating the performance of the proposed algorithm.
+To improve the flow and readability, all the technical proofs are relegated to Appendix~\ref{Append_Proofs}.
 To facilitate reproducibility, we provide an open-source MATLAB library available at \url{https://github.com/skhodakaram/Factor_Model}.